StarRocks/starrocks/docs/en/table_design/Data_distribution.md

 - **The partition column values are timestamps and strings (supported since v3.3.0).**

-  When explicitly defining the mapping relationship between  partitions and the range of partition column values, you need to use a function to convert the partition column values of timestamps or strings into dates, and then divide the partitions based on the converted dates.
+  When explicitly defining the mapping relationship between partitions and the ranges of partition column values, you need to use a function to convert the partition column values of timestamps or strings into dates, and then divide the partitions based on the converted dates.

   <Tabs groupId="manual partitioning">
   <TabItem value="example1" label="The partition column values are timestamps" default>